 Software Installation

 The SHFQC Instrument is operated from a host computer with the LabOne software.
-To install the LabOne software on a PC, administrator rights are required.
+To install the LabOne software on a computer, administrator rights may be required.
 In order to simply run the software later, a regular user account is sufficient.
 Instructions for downloading the correct version of the software packages from the Zurich Instruments website are described below in the platform-dependent sections.
 It is recommended to regularly update to the latest software version provided by Zurich Instruments.
 Thanks to the Automatic Update check feature, the update can be initiated with a single click from within the user interface, as shown in Software Update.

 Installing LabOne on Windows